Compensation//= Titles\title(); ?>

 Back to Top

-Prepare and submit a PAF to HRPC-North for processing.
-For any exceptions to policy, also submit the email approval notice from CHR Compensation.
-Lastly, any increases to base salary require an accompanying notification letter to the employee that should include the following information and should also be sent to HRPC-North:
+Prepare and submit a completed Equity Increase PAF to HRPOC-North for processing.
+For any exceptions to policy, also attach the email approval notice from CHR Compensation.
+Lastly, any increases to base salary require an accompanying notification letter to the employee that should include the following information:

 - Effective date of the increase